The Complete PPC Reporting Guide: Definition, Best Practices, And Tools You Should Try

-A good cost per click depends on your annual contract value because if its high, then your cost per click can be higher than others too.
-Your ads will still be profitable in the long-term.
+A good cost per click depends on your annual contract value because if it’s high, then your cost per click can be higher than others too.
+That said, your ads will still be profitable in the long term.

 A good cost per click rate also depends on your conversion rate.
-If your conversion rate is high, a high cost per click can be ignored.
+If your retention rate is high, a high cost per click can be ignored.

 Click through rate

-Click through rate also gives you solid insight into your creative’s performance, but it also allows you to understand if you are bidding on the right keywords.
-In other words, whether you are showing your ad to the right people.
+Click-through rate also gives you solid insight into your creative’s performance, but it also allows you to understand if you are bidding on the right keywords.
+In other words, the click through rate of your ads will show you whether you are showing your ad to the right people.

-If you are not, they might see the ad and not click on it because they are not the right people.
-You can A/B test your creative, keywords, and target audience to reach a higher click through rate.
+If you are not, they might see the ad and not click on it because of incorrect ad targeting.
+You can A/B test your creatives, keywords, and audience to reach a higher click-through rate.

-Quality score by Google is the most important metric that you should focus on as it analyses your ads and lets you know how good they are.
+Quality score by Google is one of the most important metrics that you should focus on as it analyses your ads and lets you know how good they are.

-Impression share lets you know how often your ads are displayed for a keyword, and it’s really important for you to choose the right keywords for your ads.
+Impression share lets you know how often your ads are displayed for a keyword.
+This, again, will give you an idea of how well you’ve selected the keywords for your ads.